Prabhu204/PyNMT/README.md

 <h2>Neural machine translator form English to German</h2>
 NMT model is composed of one encoder for source language, one decoder for target language.
 However, the data required for building such model requires language pair phrases.
-The following steps will explain NMT models.
+The following steps will explain NMT model.
 <h3>1.
 Preparing the Text Data</h3>
 Before tokenization of data, it will be cleaned as below mentioned steps.